 Hercules refuelling tankers would also have to play a significant role in operations at RAF Stanley, as did Nimrods and reportedly, Buccaneer aircraft.
 With repeated use, AM-2 has a tendency to ‘walk’ down a runway and so every six weeks, OP BENDER (honestly) would be carried out to pull the complete runway back into position using chains and heavy vehicles.
 This first took 36 hours to complete but was reduced to 12 hours by the end of RAF Stanley’s use.
 Quarrying continued and would present a hazard to flight operations but this was carefully managed.

 Joining the Phantoms at RAF Stanley in the Falklands Islands Air Defence Ground Environment (FIADGE) were two radar stations, first on Mount Kent, then Byron Heights and Mount Alice, where they remain to this day.
 Each site required 700 ISO containers of equipment and materials to be flown there by Chinook.

 RAF Stanley even had a famous visitor, or two.

-The reason I have detailed the post conflict RAF Stanley clearance and development activity is because it is important for subsequent analysis.
+The reason I have detailed the post-conflict RAF Stanley clearance and development activity is that it is important for subsequent analysis.